samjulien/blog/_posts/2018-05-24-cypress-write-automated-tests-to-validate-web-applications.markdown

 **TL;DR:** This post is an introduction on using [Cypress](https://www.cypress.io/) for writing browser-based automation tests for web applications.
 This tutorial uses a React application as an example to illustrate the testing framework, but you can apply the learnings to write integration tests for any web application.

 The source code for the React application and the corresponding Cypress tests are available in [this repository](https://github.com/auth0-blog/cypress-todo-example).
-The `master` branch contains the code needed to start this tutorial and the `cypress` branch contains the final setup with all Cypress tests.
+The `master` branch contains the code needed to start this tutorial and [the `cypress-tests` branch](https://github.com/auth0-blog/cypress-todo-example/tree/cypress-tests) contains the final setup with all Cypress tests.

 ## The Test Pyramid and Importance of E2E tests